fiimaarif/Hotel-reservation-with-Angular/README.md

 # Pascalapp

-you must log in to be able to book a room gmail : admin@gmail.com pass : password
+you must log in to be able to book a room <br>
+gmail : admin@gmail.com pass : password

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.0.